 Welcome!
 Dig around, follow to keep up with the updates, comment, participate, contribute, volunteer.
 To contact us, email firstname.lastname@example.org.

-Copyright of the winning Wadadli Pen stories and/or art work featured on this site belongs to the creators of the individual works and are used here purely for promotional and educational purposes.
+Copyright of the winning Wadadli Pen stories and/or art work featured on this site belongs to the creators of the individual works.
 The Wadadli Pen logo was created by Ken Shipley.
-Other blog content, except otherwise noted, is created and/or maintained by Joanne C. Hillhouse.
-Site content should not be copied, distributed, transmitted, used for commercial purposes, altered, transformed, or built upon without the consent of the copyright holders.
+Other blog content, except otherwise noted, is created and/or maintained by Wadadli Pen founder and coordinator, Antiguan and Barbudan author Joanne C. Hillhouse.
+Reblog or share (non-commercially) with credit but site content should not be distributed, transmitted, used for commercial purposes, altered, and/or built upon without credit to and the consent of the copyright holders.